bakpakin/Fennel/reference.md

 ## Macros

-Note that the macro interface is still preliminary and is subject to change over time.

 All forms which introduce macros do so inside the current scope.
 This is usually the top level for a given file, but you can introduce macros into smaller scopes as well.
+Note that macros are a compile-time construct; they do not exist at runtime.
+As such macros cannot be exported at the bottom of a module.

 ### `import-macros` load macros from a separate module

 *(Since 0.4.0)*

-*Experimental*: subject to change in future releases.

-Loads a module at compile-time and binds its fields as local macros.
+Loads a module at compile-time and binds its functions as local macros.

-A macro module exports any number of functions which take code forms as arguments at compile time and emit lists which are fed back into the compiler.
-For instance, here is a macro function which implements `when2` in terms of `if` and `do`:
+A macro module exports any number of functions which take code forms as arguments at compile time and emit lists which are fed back into the compiler as code.
+The module calling `import-macros` gets whatever functions have been exported to use as macros.
+For instance, here is a macro module which implements `when2` in terms of `if` and `do`:

 ```fennel
 (fn when2 [condition body1 ...]